Manila Clasico: Caguioa versus Yap: the face of the PBA

-For the decade, two of the most popular and most talented players in the league doubled as the franchise players of Ginebra and Purefoods, just like in the playing years of Jaworski and Patrimonio.
-So notable is the parallelism that after a playoff game wherein Yap made the winning basket, Coach Tim Cone of San Mig Super Coffee remarked, “In the old days it would’ve come down to Alvin Patrimonio making a big post move.
-But nowadays James hits a big shot...
+For the decade, two players in the league doubled as the franchise players of Ginebra and Purefoods, just like in the playing years of Jaworski and Patrimonio.
+After a playoff game wherein Yap made the winning basket, Coach Tim Cone of San Mig Super Coffee remarked, “In the old days it would’ve come down to Alvin Patrimonio making a big post move.
+But nowadays James hits a big shot.
 Well, I guess, Manila Clasico, it should come down to the last possession.
 And it did today.
 It came down to a James Yap three-point shot.”
 For San Mig Coffee Team Governor Rene Pardo, Yap is the face of the PBA, representing what Jaworski was to the pro league in the seventies and eighties, and Patrimonio in the nineties.

 So far in their respective careers, Yap has been named the league's Most Valuable Player (MVP) twice, while Caguioa has been chosen as the MVP once.
 Both have also been part of the Mythical Teams several times, consequently becoming competitors against each other for the top individual award.
 Comparison between the two players thus seems inevitable.
 As to who between the two should be considered as more popular, more talented, and more deserving to be called the “face of the PBA” remains a debate between the fanbases of both clubs.
 During games between the two teams, the pro-Ginebra crowd would boo Yap, and vice versa: the pro-San Mig Coffee crowd would also boo Caguioa, whenever either touches the ball.

 During its off-season buildup for 2016-17, the Star Hotshots traded Yap to Rain or Shine for superstar guard Paul Lee, marking the end of an era for the Purefoods franchise.